jaycordaro/half-band-filter/rtl/readme.md

 # SystemVerilog RTL

 A SystemVerilog implementation of the Matlab-designed filter.
-Rather than relying on Matlab `fi` function(s), the Matlab is implemented in Q15.
-The SystemVerilog module implementes `hb_check.m` in fixed-point Q15.
+Rather than relying on Matlab `fi` function(s), the Matlab is implemented in Q.15.
+The SystemVerilog module implementes `hb_check.m` in fixed-point Q.15.

+## Clock considerations

+The filter could be implemented as Polyphase, but it is not.
+Instead, the filter operates at the input clock rate.
+Downsampling in Matlab is trivial: just do `junk=signal(1:2:length(signal);`.
+In RTL it is a little more complicated.
+We have synchronous logic and we are going from a faster clock domain to a slower clock domain.
+It could be handled several ways.
+The concern is the possibility of the bits arriving downstream at slightly different rates.
+The first approach to handle that is to use a counter with a clock_en to only enable the lower data rate operations every 2nd clock.
+The second method, and is the lowest power method, is to use a short asynchronous FIFO.
+I think it would also be possible to utilize a Multi-Cycle Path (MCP).
+I intend to try out all the approaches but for right now it uses a clock enable.

 ## Usage